mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 * Staff who are participating in on-call rotations, with approval from their direct manager and not part of a mandatory staff group.

 Continued usage of personal phones for business is endorsed and acceptable within the voluntary group.
 Remaining staff groups are currently not eligible for a company mobile device.
 The scope of the staff groups may be modified in the future, resulting in changes in mandatory and voluntary groups.

-Developers who work on mobile need to be able to test Mattermost on iOS and Android devices.
-Mattermost will cover the cost of whichever type of device you don’t use as your existing personal and/or company-provided device.
-As with our Ownership policy, the 1,000 USD threshold applies and the device will need to be returned to Mattermost if you leave the company.

 #### Mobile device management \(MDM\)